Kazumz/SSG-SSR-NextJS-Overview/README.md

 ## Conclusion
 Pick wisely, using server side frameworks like Next.js is much more complex than CSR and a CRA setup.
 Is it worth your time and the additional overhead?
 Many web applications out there are not intensive enough to justify using Next or SSG/SSR and will get little to no benefit.

-Fundamentally, the only differences are:
+Fundamentally, the only reason to use a server side framework like Next.js are:
-- Intensive calculations can happen Server Side.
+- Intensive calculations can happen server side.
 - The user will see the page content earlier as we do not need to wait to download the JavaScript bundles.
+However, this can be mitigated by lots of approaches using CSR and may not actually make a difference if your components are constructed in a way that they rely on browser API's.

 ## Credits
 https://medium.com/@lexgrigoryan